yeeland/oui/src/components/Icon/README.md

 The components in this directory are automatically generated.
 The icons come from our [oui-icons](https://github.com/optimizely/oui-icons) npm package.
-A shell script (`scripts/sync-oui-icons.sh`) loops through the icons within the `node_modules/` directory and creates a basic React component for each icon.
+A Node.js script (`scripts/sync-oui-icons.js`) loops through the icons within the `node_modules/` directory and creates a basic React component for each icon.

 You can run the script with `npm run icons:update`.
 It must be run each time